Caesar107/Caesar107.github.io/index.md

 ## Latest Updates

 Welcome to my personal website!
-Here you'll find information about my academic journey, professional experience, and the projects I'm passionate about.
-I'm always excited to connect with fellow developers and explore new opportunities in technology.
+Here you'll find information about my academic journey in artificial intelligence, research experience, and the AI/ML projects I'm passionate about.
+I'm currently pursuing my Master's in AI at The University of Auckland and actively contributing to research in inverse reinforcement learning and deep learning.

 <div style="text-align: center; margin: 2em 0;">
   <a href="/cv/" class="btn btn--large btn--primary">📄 View Complete Resume</a>
-  <a href="mailto:caesarc107@gmail.com" class="btn btn--large btn--info">✉️ Get In Touch</a>
+  <a href="mailto:mzou000@aucklanduni.ac.nz" class="btn btn--large btn--info">✉️ Get In Touch</a>
 </div>